artismarti/recruit/questions.md

 ## Do you help staff move into different roles, i.e. from development into UX.
 How do you go about this?

 ## Do you have soft work a developer can do if they are not in a development frame of mind?

+## What do you think about mental health?
+How do you raise mental health awareness as a company?

+## Beyond time off for therapy, what work place adjustments do you make for staff with mental health concerns, such as dyslexia?